For the Table

-The two clay bodies we use (Porcelain and Stoneware) are both variations of clay dug from the earth which are then refined, formed by hand, glazed with our custom colors, and fired into functional pieces of pottery.
+We work with two types of clay—porcelain and stoneware—both are variations of clay, dug from the earth, refined, formed by hand, then glazed, then fired into functional pieces of pottery.

 PORCELAIN